FAA orders temporary pause in U.S. flight departures due to computer outage

 Flights were already being delayed at multiple airports nationwide.

-At about 7:20 a.m., the agency said on Twitter that it had "ordered airlines to pause all domestic departures until 9 a.m.
+At about 7:20 a.m.
+Eastern Time, the agency said on Twitter that it had "ordered airlines to pause all domestic departures until 9 a.m.
 Eastern Time to allow the agency to validate the integrity of flight and safety information."

 The agency subsequently told CBS News the pause has been extended to 9:30 a.m. but doesn't affect military or medical flights.